Who We Are

 - From 2007 – 2012, NALCAB grew rapidly, exceeding the expectations laid out in its first five-year strategic plan.
 NALCAB’s organizational growth during this period was dramatic.
 Revenues quadrupled.
 Staff size grew from four in January 2008 to seventeen in December 2012.
 By 2012, the NALCAB Network included over 90 local and regional organizations operating in 32 states, serving tens of thousands of ethnically diverse families, businesses and communities with the goal of rebuilding and restoring family assets.
 NALCAB played a catalytic role in coordinating the collective capacity of our member organizations and has disseminated the expertise of our most successful members to help ensure the success of emerging organizations.
 NALCAB opened access to capital for Latino-serving non-profits on a level never before achieved.

 - In 2013, NALCAB’s Board of Directors adopted a new strategic plan, defining a clear vision for NALCAB’s future.
 NALCAB’s Executive Director and staff recognized that, in order to implement the Board’s aggressive vision, it would be necessary to build NALCAB’s organizational capacity and undertake a significant evolution in NALCAB’s lines of business and program areas.

 - From 2013 – 2015, NALCAB better defined its program areas and expanded its lines of business, while continuing to produce impacts in close partnership with the member Network.
 During this period, NALCAB’s staff grew to 23 positions and NALCAB’s budget surpassed $6 million.
-The NALCAB Network now includes approximately 115 organizations operating in 36 states and DC.
-NALCAB purchased and renovated its headquarters building in San Antonio in 2015.
+The NALCAB Network now includes more than 100 organizations operating in more than 40 states and DC.
+In 2015 NALCAB purchased and renovated its headquarters building in San Antonio.